Mouthy Money editor Edmund Greaves looks at what could happen to mortgages this year, as he ponders his low rate expiring in two year’s time.

 What does this tell us?

-But the gap narrowing – and possibly going into reverse – tells us that mortgage lenders think people are slowly reverting to paying a premium for longer-term certainty than they are for short-term wiggle room.
+But the gap is narrowing – and possibly going into reverse soon – and tells us that mortgage lenders think people are slowly reverting to paying a premium for longer-term certainty than they are for short-term wiggle room.

 Mortgage rates are dependent on a wide range of factors.
-Anyone who tells you to watch the Bank of England base rate for news is lying, or doesn’t understand mortgages.
+Anyone who tells you to watch the Bank of England base rate for news is being disingenuous, or doesn’t understand mortgages.

 In reality, swap rates are what matter.
-And these, broadly, are dependent on major global investment markets such as the bond market.
+And these, in the broadest sense, are dependent on major global investment markets such as the bond market.

 In practice, rates are coming down.
 But trying to guess one way or another is a bit of a fools errand.